USDA-SCINet/scinet-site/sn_collections/_guides/ide/vscode.md

 ### Managing extensions

-VS Code stores your extensions in your home directory by default, which can cause you to exceed your storage quota.
+OOD VS Code stores your extensions in your home directory by default, which can cause you to exceed your storage quota.
 To overcome this issue, you can move your extension directory from your home directory to a project directory and create a symbolic link to the new location.

 1. Create a symbolic link to store extensions.
-This only needs to be done the first time you run VS Code via Open OnDemand.
+This only needs to be done the first time you run OOD VS Code.
    *  Open the terminal window by going to:
       "File" -> "View" -> "Terminal"
-   *  In the terminal type the following commands, replacing `<project_name>` with your project name and `<scinet_username>` with your user name.
+   *  In the terminal type the following commands, replacing `<project_name>` with your project name and `<scinet_username>` with your username.
       *  Create a folder in your project directory for the VSCode extensions:
           ```
           mkdir -p /project/<project_name>/<scinet_username>/.local/share/code-server